CodingItWrong/user-modifiable-software/smalltalk/properties.md

 The phrase "novices who just want to experiment with their own class of numbers" is the key.
 We'll take it one subphrase at a time:

 - "Their own class of numbers."
 Smalltalk is designed to allow users to write their own totally different way of representing and handling numbers.
 This is why numbers cannot be primitives--they would not be able to be changed.
 But numbers are only one example: Smalltalk is designed to allow users to write their own class of *anything*, and have it interface with the rest of Smalltalk.
-Instead of the message "Smalltalk handles numbers this way; if you want to handle numbers differently write your own language," the message is "this Smalltalk image has this number class, but if you want to try to handle numbers differently, Smalltalk will support it."
+Smalltalk doesn't say "we handle numbers this way; if you want to handle numbers differently, write your own language."
+Instead, Smalltalk says "this Smalltalk image has this number class, but if you want to try to handle numbers differently, we'll support it."
 - "Novices."
 It is novices, not only programming language theorists, who are to be enabled to experiment with their own class of numbers.
 - "Just want to experiment."
 In this view, trying out a new way to handle numbers should not be a massive undertaking requiring creating one's own programming language. *A novice should be able to do a quick experiment handling numbers in a totally different way.*